gaehlerm/SoftwareEngineering/README.md

    print("Yes we can")
 ```

-In this case I certainly prefer the second option using a method due to the readability point of view.
-It’s so much clearer.
+In this case, I certainly prefer the second option, using a method, due to the readability point of view.
+It's so much clearer.
 It reads like an English sentence.
-From a code point of view, I prefer the first option using the function.
-This is one of the cases where the principles explained in this book will not give you a definite answer how to deal with this problem.
-It can only give you some arguments for one solution or the other.
-You’ll eventually have to make a judgment call by yourself.
-If you find some good arguments for and against both solutions, you are a good programmer.
+From a coding perspective, I prefer the first option utilizing the function.
+This is one of the cases where the principles explained in this book will not provide a definitive answer on how to address this problem.
+It can only provide arguments for one solution or the other.
+You will eventually have to make a judgment call on your own.
+If you can identify strong arguments for and against both solutions, you are a good programmer.
 Once you manage to make the right decision, you are a great programmer.

-In software engineering there are always so many things to consider.
+In software engineering, there are always numerous factors to consider.
 This was just another example.
-Probably there are more arguments for one or the other solution that I missed.
-They might make the whole discussion obsolete.
+Probably, there are more arguments for one solution or the other that I may have missed.
+This might render the entire discussion obsolete.

 ## Constructors

 Constructors and destructors are very special methods.
 The constructor is called once every time an object is created.
 This has severe consequences that many software developers are not aware of.
 Most notably, writing tests can become nearly impossible if the constructor contains too much logic or has side effects.
-The author of some code might have assumed that there will be only one class instance and planned accordingly.
+The author of the code may have assumed that there would be only one class instance and planned accordingly.
 This might be true in his particular part of the code he wrote.
 However, his assumption might break down when writing unit tests [section unit tests].
-There you have to be able to create many objects without any interactions between them, otherwise your tests become very fragile.
+When creating objects, it is important to ensure that they can exist independently without any interactions between them.
+Otherwise, your tests will become very fragile.

-Thus, make sure the usage of a constructor is always fool proof.
+Therefore, always ensure that the usage of a constructor is foolproof.
 A constructor should be as simple as possible.
-Everything a constructor does, for example allocating memory or opening a file, has to be undone by the destructor.
+Every action performed by a constructor, such as allocating memory or opening a file, must be reversed by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
-This also means that you shouldn't define a counter in the constructor, unless the effect is undone in the destructor.
-Preferably your code follows the rule of zero: define no custom constructors and no destructor.
+This also means that you should not define a counter in the constructor unless the effect is undone in the destructor.
+Preferably, your code follows the rule of zero: do not define any custom constructors or destructors.
 Leave this to the compiler.
-It will make your code so much easier. [https://youtu.be/9BM5LAvNtus?t=2438]
+It will make your code much easier. [https://youtu.be/9BM5LAvNtus?t=2438]

 The following code creates a counter for the class instances.
 It looks neat and it might be useful to have such a counter at times.
-However, it will be barely possible to test this counter.
-Every time you add an additional test case or you change the order of the tests, the counter values will change.
-And once you change the order in which the tests are executed, your tests will break.
+However, it will be challenging to test this counter.
+Every time you add a new test case or change the order of the tests, the counter values will change.
+When you change the order of test execution, your tests will break.

 ```py
 from itertools import count